WordPress/wordpress-playground/packages/playground/cli/README.md

 WordPress is running on http://127.0.0.1:9400
 ```

-Playground CLI is simple, configurable, and unoppinionated.
+Playground CLI is simple, configurable, and unopinionated.
 You can set it up
 to your unique WordPress setup.
 For example, this command would run the documentation
 workflow at https://github.com/adamziel/playground-docs-workflow: